shehreendheda/katacoda-scenarios/taggingv2/apptagging/step5.md

 When you reviewed the docker-compose file for the app, you looked at the environment variables and docker labels that eassigned the `env`, `service`, and `version` tags for <a href="https://docs.datadoghq.com/getting_started/tagging/unified_service_tagging?tab=docker" target="_blank">unified service tagging</a>.
 Unified service tagging allows you to investigate and monitor application data throughout Datadog based on deployment version.Let's see these tags in action.

-In the terminal on the right, new version of the app is coming online.
+In the terminal on the right, a new version of the app is coming online.
 You will see the following message in the terminal when it is ready: `The environment is prepared!
 You can now start the activity.`

 In the meantime, let's compare the new version of the app with the first version to see what is different.